 Prior to his OSCE work, Larry Olomofe was employed as the Human Rights Trainer/Director at the European Roma Rights Centre (ERRC) in Budapest, Hungary, and was an associate profession offering courses on nationalism, critical race theory, social and political theories and philosophy, cultural studies and international human rights law and structures at a variety of Hungarian universities, including the university of San Francisco (Budapest Programme).

-Fairuz Sewbaks holds extensive legal knowledge regarding international human rights law with a specific focus on continental Africa.
+Fairuz Sewbaks holds extensive legal knowledge concerning international human rights law with a specific focus on Sub-Saharan Africa and the human rights of people of African descent.
 She holds a bachelor’s and master’s degree in public international law and international human rights.
 Her specializations encompass colonialism and neo-colonialism, women’s rights, human rights and the environment, Third World Approaches to International Law (TWAIL) and the decolonization of international law, as well as societal decolonization.

-Fairuz Sewbaks is the Vice-Director, head researcher, and coordinator at Global Human Rights Defence.
-She leads the Africa Human Rights Department as well as supervising human rights-related research projects.
-Her focus lies in advocating on behalf of vulnerable and marginalized groups.
-Besides being a human rights activist, Fairuz Sewbaks also provides trainings/workshops on conducting human rights research in a decolonial manner.
+Besides being a human rights activist, Fairuz Sewbaks is a researcher, international human rights jurist and provides trainings/workshops on conducting human rights research in a decolonial manner.
+She is furthermore specialized in (neo-) colonialism, apartheid, (anti-) racism, and xenophobia, as well as the decolonization of the international human rights law system.
+Fairuz is also a vocal proponent of culturally sensitive approaches as a bridge between the universality and relativistic gaps in human rights law.
 In response to the emerging needs of people of African descent (PAD) and people of color (POC), she created and managed a successful donation campaign and drive which provided essential aid and supplies to evacuated PADs and POCs in Hungary, Slovakia, Poland, The Netherlands, and Germany.

 Sanne Sprik is a human rights activist and community builder with a specific focus on PADs from the Caribbeans.
 She is currently pursuing a bachelor’s degree in International Social Work.